Kaisbn/rjv/subjects/subject.rst

 * "notrunning"

-  The game isn't running.
-It hasn't started yet or it already ended.
+  The game is not running.
+It has not started yet or it already ended.

 * "noplayer"